azat-io/you-dont-know-js-ru/async & performance/ch3.md

 .finally( cleanup );
 ```

-**Note:** In various Promise libraries, `finally(..)` still creates and returns a new Promise (to keep the chain going).
+**Примечание** In various Promise libraries, `finally(..)` still creates and returns a new Promise (to keep the chain going).
 If the `cleanup(..)` function were to return a Promise, it would be linked into the chain, which means you could still have the unhandled rejection issues we discussed earlier.

 In the meantime, we could make a static helper utility that lets us observe (without interfering) the resolution of a Promise: